 However, for MCL analysis only one sector needs to be modelled.
 In this case a fixed geometry is considered where the distance between the victim and the interferer is assumed to be 20 m in the horizontal plane.
 Together with the antenna heights of 30 m for the WSD and 1.5 m for the LTE UE this means that the elevation angle at which the vertical antenna diagram of the WSD antenna has to be read is 52 degrees.
 According to ITU-R Recommendation F.1336 [18] the suppression at this angle for a 120 degree sector antenna with 17 dBi max.gain (k-value = 0.7, peak model used) is 14.86 dB.
 The corresponding free space path gain considering antenna heights is 60.73 dB, leading to a total MCL of 75 dB.

-The baseline emission level within the victim’s wanted channel has to be below (-26.4 + I/N) dBm/5 MHz in this scenario.
-Thus, for the purpose of the interference analysis study, a baseline level of -65 dBm/5 MHz for emissions above 790 MHz (see Section 6.3.1.1) is considered for this scenario.
-The COST-Hata propagation model is used to construct the link budget.
+The baseline emission level within the victim’s wanted channel has to be below the theoretical limit of receiver noise floor plus I/N plus MCL (-98.4 + 75 + I/N dBm/10 MHz = -26.4 + I/N dBm/5 MHz in this scenario).
+For the purpose of this study, a baseline level of -65 dBm/5 MHz for emissions above 790 MHz (see Section 6.3.1.1) has been assumed.
+This value is based on the assumption that such values are technically feasible (especially given that the results of the study indicate that WSDs would likely not be operating in channel 60, leaving an 8 MHz roll-off space for reaching the baseline level) and that WSD device manufacturers would try to maximize the allowable in-band transmit power by minimizing the unwanted emissions (note that there is a trade-off between allowable in-band power and OOB emission levels as shown below).

+The COST-Hata propagation model is used to construct the link budget although this model was intended originally for the frequency range 1 500 to 2 000 MHz.
+Using the COST-Hata propagation model to construct the link budget is a reasonable approach noting that the results would be the same as the Hata or Extended Hata propagation models which apply below 1 000 MHz, except for dense urban (metropolitan) environments where the results differ by 3 dB.

 Scenario 2: portable WSD or user-deployed access point